-Stress also plays an important role in your cat’s shedding.
-Stress can cause cats to both over-groom and not keep up with their regular grooming routine, and both of these situations can contribute to increased shedding.
+Stress can cause cats to both over-groom and not groom enough, which can contribute to increased shedding.

-If your cat is stressed, you might notice other symptoms in addition to increased shedding.
-Your cat might lose his appetite, he might start sleeping more or sleeping less, and he might become anti-social, retreating to secluded areas in your home.
-In some cases, a stressed cat might even react aggressively to other family members that he’s usually friendly and comfortable with.
+If your furry friend is stressed, you might notice other symptoms as well.
+Your cat might lose his appetite, start sleeping more or less, and become antisocial, retreating to secluded areas in your home.
+In some cases, a stressed cat might react aggressively to other family members with whom he’s usually friendly and comfortable.

-Even pregnancy can cause increased hair loss.
-The hormone changes of a pregnancy can cause your female cat to lose more hair while she’s pregnant.
-The good news is that this is a temporary issue, and once your cat gives birth and her body goes back to normal, the excess shedding should resolve.
+Even pregnancy might increase hair loss.
+The hormone changes can cause your female cat to lose more hair while she’s pregnant.
+The good news is that this is temporary, and once your cat gives birth and her body goes back to normal, the excess shedding should resolve.

 Several other health conditions can cause excessive shedding in cats.
-Ringworm, thyroid disease, fleas, and other issues can cause your cat to lose more hair than normal.
-Sometimes a cat can have a reaction to a medication or a flea treatment that causes hair loss.
+Ringworm, thyroid disease, fleas, and other issues can make your cat lose more hair than normal.
+Sometimes a pet can have a reaction to a medication or a flea treatment that causes hair loss.
 If you notice any changes in your cat’s health, including increased shedding, it’s always a good idea to take your cat to the vet for a checkup, just in case.

 Most of the time, increased shedding is harmless, and once you determine what’s causing it, you may be able to reduce it.
-Even factors like diet and nutrition can contribute to your cat’s shedding habits, so it’s important to carefully consider all the factors that might be causing the issue.
+Even factors like diet and nutrition can contribute, so it’s important to carefully consider all the factors.
 In the meantime, be sure you have the right tools to help control the hair in your home.
-A powerful vacuum designed for homes with pets can help, and a few lint rollers throughout the home are essential.
+A powerful vacuum designed for homes with pets can help, and a few lint rollers are essential.
 Regularly cleaning up cat hair can help reduce how much of it ends up on your clothes.